Undergraduate Pathway in Jewellery

 Special entry requirements

-- Applicants entering the two-semester programme without a related academic subject must submit a good portfolio.
-For three-semester programmes, applicants must submit a portfolio.
+• Applicants must submit a good portfolio if: they are entering the two-semester programme without a related academic subject; they are entering a three-semester programme.
 Applicants are also required to have GCSE Maths and English or equivalent at grade C/4 or above.

 Important: